AlexandreGIRARD/engine-2.0/README.md

 # PBR Engine

-This is my second OpenGL engine were the purpose of this project is to learn other rendering techniques and improve both my C++ and OpenGL knowledge.
+This is my second OpenGL engine where the purpose of this project is to learn other rendering techniques and improve both my C++ and OpenGL knowledge.

 It's a deferred rendering engine based on the glTF file format.